This website is run by The Hoxton Surgery.

 All of the pages within the website aim to conform to the Accessibility standards which are set out by the World-Wide Web Consortium (W3C) and other accessibility guidance.
 This website is tested against Web Content Accessibility Guidelines (WCAG) 2.1.
 These guidelines explain how to make web content more accessible for people with disabilities, and user friendly for everyone.
 We designed all pages of this website to be fully accessible with the standards and encompass all disabilities that affect access to the website.

 How to get information in an accessible format

 If you have problems accessing information on this website, or would like any of our work in a different format like a more accessible PDF, large print, easy read, audio recording, or braille:

-We'll consider your request, and aim to get back to you within 3 days.
+We'll consider your request, and get back to you within 30 working days.